 - Pull and analyze data from a LMS

-- Create custom reports via drag and drop functionality
+- Create custom types of business intelligence reports via drag and drop functionality

 - Create ad hoc eCommerce sales reports

 - View data trends in real time

 - Provide every location with access to the same data, reports and reporting tools

 - Create dashboards that display real-time inventory data